 Babies are playful.
 In fact, the first few years of a baby’s life is pretty much all play.
 Sometimes, babies cough just for fun.
 This shouldn’t be a surprise, because all that they do is a fun activity for them.

 Babies can hear way before they are even born.
 They start to hear when the mother is at the twenty-fifth or twenty-sixth week of pregnancy.
 Sounds fascinate babies to no extent, which is why several toys for kids come with different noises.
-In fact, sounds play a huge roll in the development of your little one, because babies cannot see very clearly during the first few months after birth, so they depend a lot on their hearing.
-Sometimes, babies a fake cough simply because they are fascinated by the sound of a cough.
+In fact, sounds play a huge roll in the development of your little one because babies cannot see very clearly during the first few months after birth.
+Therefore, they depend a lot on their hearing.
+Sometimes, babies fake a cough simply because they are fascinated by the sound of the cough.

-When is the Time to Stop Babies from Faking Cough?
+When Is the Time to Stop Babies from Faking a Cough?

-In the first few stages when a baby starts to fake a cough, you get scared or worried.
-After you’ve realized that this is normal and that you’re little baby is faking a cough and being a naughty brat, you’ll find this cute.
+In the first few stages, when a baby starts to fake a cough, you get scared or worried.
+After you’ve realized that this is normal and that you’re little baby is faking a cough and being a naughty brat, you’ll find it cute.
 However, there’s only so much fake coughing a parent can take.
-Also, over time, when your baby gets older, it is important to get over this.
-You can start by telling your baby to stop this habit by making him or her understand that it has to stop.
-Talk to your child, tell him that faking a cough is not the way to communicate.
+Also, over time, when your baby gets older, it is important to get over it.
+You can start by telling your baby to stop the habit by teaching him better ways of communicating, even if it is for attention.